MUNsdh/readthedocs/docs/source/Stock Setup.rst

    :target: ../_static/images/parallel.jpg

 1. Place the top left corner of the stock in the top left corner of the vise.
-This is the machine’s set ‘zero’.
-Use parallels if necessary.
+(This is if you plan on using the vise.
+For more informations, see :ref:`Work Offsets`) Use parallels if necessary.

 .. figure:: ../_static/images/vise1.jpg
    :figwidth: 700px